Nathan-Wall/proto/docs/operators/range.md

 	// 4
 	// 5

-### `by`
+### Range Step Operator `by`

-The range step modification operator `by` changes the amount that the value produced by the iterator increases by.
+The range step operator `by` changes the amount that the value produced by the iterator increases by.

 	for i of 0 ..
 10 by 2:
 		console.log(i);